qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    Dynamic Architecture

 The FMEA is done with the shown diagrams.
 The interface 1 and 2 are the interfaces of the feature.
-These interfaces shall be analyzed with the fault models :need:`gd_guidl__fault_models` that here could be applied.
+These interfaces shall be analysed with the fault models :need:`gd_guidl__fault_models` that here could be applied.
 With the dynamic diagrams the communication between the components can be analysed.
 The static diagrams are used to analyse the dependencies.
 For violations a failure mitigation shall be defined.